vshashi01/amrust_3mf/README.md

 - Fork the repo and create a feature branch.
 - Add tests that exercise new behavior (tests may be feature-gated).
 - Run tests locally with all possible features, preferably use `cargo all-features test`:
+- Add or update an example
+- Add or update the documentation.
 - Submit a pull request with a clear description and link to any related issue.

 By contributing you agree to license your contributions under MIT or Apache 2.0 licenses.